As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 Beginner-friendly, works with Alexa & Google, no hub required.
 Helps solve common “device not responding” issues and naming confusion in smart plugs.

-📱 Google Home Not Detecting Devices?
-Compatibility Fixes Here
+📱 Google Home Not Responding or Devices Missing?
+Compatibility Fixes

-Not all smart home products actually work with Google Home.
+Not all smart home products work smoothly, so when you see Google Home not responding or Google Assistant stopped working, it’s often a compatibility gap.
 Some older brands, or stuff made only for Alexa or HomeKit, just won’t show up in the Google Home app.
 That’s a super common reason for things not working.

 Compatibility lists are always changing, so it’s smart to check if a gadget supports Google Home before you buy it.
 Sometimes you need an extra “bridge” or hub, too.
 Missing a setup step in the Google Home app can also stop devices from pairing.